Background of HOTSPOT

 Contact

-The HOTSPOT project is a collaborative effort of Technical University of Denmark and the University of Cape Coast in Ghana, including private sector partners from both Denmark and Ghana.
+The HOTSPOT project is led by Technical University of Denmark and co-lead by the University of Cape Coast in Ghana.

 Find HOTSPOT contact information